 4. The customer shall return the photographic material at its own cost in standard packaging.
 The customer shall bear the risk of loss or damage during transportation until the photographic material reaches the photographer.

 VIII.
 Penalties, damages

-1. In the event of any unauthorized utilization, use, reproduction or disclosure of the photographic material (i.e. without the photographer’s consent), the customer shall be liable to pay a penalty equaling five times the applicable fee for each individual instance, it being understood that this shall not operate to restrict any other remedies available to the photographer.
+1. In the event of any unauthorized utilization, use, reproduction, or disclosure of the photographic material (i.e. without the photographer’s consent), the customer shall be liable to pay a penalty equaling five times the applicable fee for each individual instance, it is understood that this shall not operate to restrict any other remedies available to the photographer.

 IX.
 General provisions